Execution of Poon Yuen Chung: Trial

-On 10 September 1993, Deputy Public Prosecutor (DPP) Ong Hian Sun described to the court how both Poon and Lam the were stopped for a passport check at the customs counter of Terminal 2 at 11:50am on the day in question.
+On 10 September 1993, Deputy Public Prosecutor (DPP) Ong Hian Sun described to the court how both Poon and Lam were stopped for a passport check at the customs counter of Terminal 2 at 11:50am on the day in question.
 Customs officer Mohd Rawi inspected both passports & briefly searched Poon's bag, before taking both women to the Customs Duty Office for further questioning.
 After their luggage had been dismantled it was determined that Poon had 6 plastic packets containing 3 kg of pure heroin in the false bottom of her bag, while Lam had 7 plastic packets containing 3.45 kg of pure heroin in her bag.

-In their defence, the women stated that they had flown to Bangkok for a 3-day holiday, and while there made friends with a Thai couple named Mr and Mrs Go.
-The couple took them out sight seeing and on shopping trips, where Mr Go bought them new canvas bags as gifts.
-Mrs Go then transferred the contents of Poon and Lam's original suit cases into the new bags the night before they flew to Singapore.
+In their defence, the women stated that they had flown to Bangkok for a 3-day Buddhist religious pilgrimage, and after first praying at the Erawan Shrine they checked into the Grace Hotel in the Watthana district.
+After spending the weekend in Bangkok, the girls had planned to visit Singapore for a few days and then fly home to Hong Kong via Changi Airport.
+The day after their arrival they were approached by a friendly Cantonese speaking Chinese couple named Mr and Mrs Go while they ate lunch in the hotel restaurant.
+The couple took them out sightseeing around the city and on shopping trips to the Sogo Shopping Complex and also around Patpong, where Mr Go bought them new Louis Vuitton branded canvas bags as gifts.
+The night before they flew to Singapore, the girls drank some beer during a karaoke session, and since they were tired and needed rest Mrs Go then transferred the contents of Poon and Lam's original suitcases into the new bags on their behalf.
+The next day, hotel porters took the bags from their room and placed them in the boot of a taxi, then when they arrived at Don Mueang International Airport Mr and Mrs Go carried the bags to the check in counter.
 Both Poon and Lam denied knowing the bags contained false bottoms and that they contained hidden drugs.